AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassType/RefBaseClassPath.md

 InterfaceClassType.RefBaseClassPath Property
 ============================================
-AutomationML 2.1 APIGets and sets the path which references a base class
+Gets and sets the path which references a base class

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)